When I had an overnight layover at Fukuoka airport and discovered they didn’t allow sleeping in their terminals, I felt a stab at my pocketbook.

 I was bedding down in cool and quirky Japan at $12 a night.

-1. Check in with the front desk and let them know you’re going to stay overnight.
+Let the front desk know you’re going to stay overnight and what hourly package you want.

 4. Respect the rules of the cafe.